swiftlang/swift-evolution/proposals/0516-borrowing-sequence.md

 `Iterable` with algorithms that require copyability by default.
 For example, an algorithm to return the minimum element requires the ability to copy that minimum element in order to return it.
-Extensions on `Iterable` without specifying otherwise will default to `Element` being copyable and escapable, as specified by SE-0503.
+Extensions on `Iterable` without specifying otherwise will default to `Element` being copyable, as specified by SE-0503.
 Swift users unaware of the concept of noncopyable types can extend `Iterable` without being aware of that feature of the language.